Flat White

 Milk

-Whole milk creates the smoothest texture.
-Oat milk also performs well, while skim or almond milk produce a lighter result.
+Whole milk creates the smoothest microfoam texture.
+Oat milk also performs well and pairs naturally with espresso.
+Skim or almond milk produce a lighter, less velvety result.

 See milk options.